calculix/cae/README.md

 - Report problems by [posting issues](./issues).
 - Do something from the [TODO-list](#TODO).
 - Follow discussion in the [Yahoo CalculiX Group](https://groups.yahoo.com/neo/groups/CALCULIX/conversations/topics/15616)

 <br/><br/>

+# For developers

+Suppose you already have [Python 3](https://www.python.org/downloads/).
+So first of all install VTK, PyQt5 and PyQtWebEngine:

+    pip3 install vtk PyQt5 PyQtWebEngine

+That's all if you're going only to use CalculiX CAE.

+For developers to edit GUI-forms [ccx_dialog.ui](ccx_dialog.ui) and [ccx_cae.ui](ccx_cae.ui) you'll need QT designer:

+    sudo apt install qttools5-dev-tools

+To create release binaries install [pyinstaller](https://www.pyinstaller.org/):

+    pip3 install pyinstaller

+Then create release binaries with command:

+    pyinstaller ccx_cae.py

+<br/><br/>